Syauqi99/HNSWCudaHPGDA24/README.md

 ## Credits

-This is a highly simplified and didactic version of https://github.com/arailly/hnsw with additional comments and parsing of .ivec/.fvec input files.
+The c++ implementations are using https://github.com/arailly/hnsw with additional comments and parsing of .ivec/.fvec input files.